Typewriter poetry

 Some of these books contained a 33 1/3 rpm record; this copy did not. -- Source of annotation: Marvin or Ruth Sackner.

-This page consists of the three concrete poems in the title. -- Source of annotation: Marvin or Ruth Sackner.
+This work consists of overtyped question marks. -- Source of annotation: Marvin or Ruth Sackner.